Nikon Coolpix P1000

 The Nikon Coolpix P1000 is a superzoom digital bridge camera produced by Nikon, released on September 6, 2018.
 It has a 125× optical zoom, its focal range going from 24 mm to 3000 mm 35 mm equivalent focal length.
-As of September 2022, it is the greatest-zooming bridge camera available, surpassing its predecessor, the Nikon Coolpix P900.
+As of September 2023, it is the greatest-zooming bridge camera available, surpassing its predecessor, the Nikon Coolpix P900.

+On February 4, 2025, Nikon officially announced its replacement by the new Nikon Coolpix P1100.
+Nikon ended production of the P1000 the following month.